AerCap: Customers

-Its helicopters are leased to companies including CHC Helicopter, Bristow Helicopters, Saudi Aramco, and Babcock International.
-The company's cargo division serves customers including Amazon, Maersk, and ASL Airlines Ireland.
 The company leases aircraft primarily via operating leases under which the lessee is responsible for the maintenance and servicing of the equipment during the lease term and the company receives the residual value of the equipment at the end of the lease.
 The company serves over 300 customers in 80 countries.

-In 2021, its largest customers based on percentage of revenue were American Airlines (7.6% of 2021 revenues), China Southern Airlines (7.1% of 2021 revenues), Air France (4.9% of 2021 revenues), Azul Brazilian Airlines (4.7% of 2021 revenues), and Ethiopian Airlines (3.2% of 2021 revenues).
+Its helicopters are leased to companies including CHC Helicopter, Bristow Helicopters, Saudi Aramco, and Babcock International.
+The company's cargo division serves customers including Amazon, Maersk, and ASL Airlines Ireland.

 Locations

-It has its headquarters in Dublin, and offices in Shannon, Miami, Singapore, Amsterdam, Shanghai and Abu Dhabi.
+It has its headquarters in Dublin, and offices in Shannon, London, Dubai, Miami, Singapore, Amsterdam and Shanghai.
 It also has representative offices near the headquarters of largest aircraft manufacturers: Boeing in Seattle and Airbus in Toulouse.

 History

-Aercap traces its history to Guinness Peat Aviation, founded in 1975 by Tony Ryan.
+Aercap traces its history to one of the first aircraft leasing companies, Guinness Peat Aviation, founded in 1975 by Tony Ryan.
 In 1998, it became AERFI after a bailout from Texas Pacific Group.
 In 2000, it was acquired by Debis AirFinance, owned by Daimler Chrysler, for $750 million.

-In 2005, Debis AirFinance was acquired by affiliates of Cerberus Capital Management, which formed AerCap.
+In 2005, Debis AirFinance was acquired by affiliates of Cerberus Capital Management, and renamed AerCap.

 In 2006, the company set up AerVenture, a 50/50 joint venture with LoadAir/Al Fawares.
-In 2009, after its partners refused to fund a capital contribution, Waha Capital acquired their 50% stake and became partners with AerCap.
+In 2009, after its partners refused to fund a capital contribution, Waha Capital acquired a 50% stake and became partners with AerCap.

-In January 2007, the company became a public company via an initial public offering.
+In November 2006, the company became a public company via an initial public offering.

-In March 2010, the company acquired Genesis Lease.
+In March 2010, the company acquired Genesis Lease at a discount to book value as a result of the financial crisis, following this transaction Paul Dacier and Michael Gradon joined the AerCap board.

 By 2013, the affiliates of Cerberus sold substantially all of their shares in the company.